 Because the car is essentially yours, it will show as both an asset and liability on your personal assets and liabilities.

 Buying a car through a consumer loan like via the bank or a car financing company has always been the go-to method when you’re in need of a car.
 It’s always made sense to purchase a car when you know you’re going to need one.
 Not everyone wants to rely on public transport and if your job involves driving around or working far from home, the convenience of having your own vehicle is undeniable.
 But since novated leasing has become an option booming in popularity, the debate stands about which option is best.

-Benefits of Buying a Car Outright or with a Consumer Loan
+What Are the Benefits of Buying a Car Outright or With a Consumer Loan?

 Owning a car outright comes with the advantages of paying the car off in full over the period of the loan.

 Buying your own car enables you to build up some resale value, paying off the loan earlier and being payment-free and the inevitable independence that many car owners thrive on.
 Buying a car through a consumer loan is generally paid in full over a 5-year term.
 At the end of the 5 years, the cost of maintaining the car leads to a further question as to whether it is cheaper to keep repairing an older vehicle or go back to trading the car in on a new vehicle.